watson-developer-cloud/assistant-with-discovery-openwhisk/README.md

 3. Install [Node.js](https://nodejs.org) (Versions >= 6).

-4. In the root directory of your repository, install the project dependencies.
+4. In the root directory of your repository, install the dependencies.
 ```bash
 npm install
 ```